 Who can get antivirals

-People with a high risk of severe illness from COVID-19 are eligible for treatment with COVID-19 antiviral medicines.
+Some people with a higher risk of severe illness from COVID-19 are eligible for treatment with COVID-19 antiviral medicines.
 These medicines reduce the amount of virus in your body, so you do not get as sick and you are less likely to go to hospital.

 You can get free antiviral medicines if you: